JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 ## Chapter II

-The Statement of THE CAPTAIN (1849)
+The Statement of the Captain (1849)

 I am requested by Sergeant Cuff to set in writing certain facts, concerning three men (believed to be Hindoos) who were passengers, last